superdev0505/geovideo-to-geoframes/README.md

 **Note on timestamps**

-We use `GPSdatetime` for the time of the first frame rather than the `createDate` (or similar), because the reported `createDate` often represents the time of stitching not the time the imagery was actually captured.
+We use `GPSdatetime` for the time of the first frame rather than the `originalDateTime` (or similar), because the reported `originalDateTime` often represents the time of stitching not the time the imagery was actually captured.

-In cases where images are stiched on computers the `createDate` will always be much later than the time imagery was taken.
+In cases where images are stiched on computers the `originalDateTime` will always be much later than the time imagery was taken.
 When on camera stitching occurs this is less of a problem (although there might be a slight delay between capture and process on the camera).

 [This output shows a good example](https://gitlab.com/snippets/1979531).
-See all `CreateDate`'s refer to `2020:04:15 09:14:04` but first `GPSDateTime` is `2020:04:13 15:37:22.444`.
+See all `originalDateTime`'s refer to `2020:04:15 09:14:04` but first `GPSDateTime` is `2020:04:13 15:37:22.444`.

 ### OS Requirements